rajdeepd/bosh-oss-docs/bosh/documentation/delete_cf_vsphere.md

             Deleting stemcell from cloud

-7.Once stemcell is deleted,the deployment target should have been set to Micro BOSH.Now BOSH Deployment can be deleted.Execute following command to get the name of BOSH deployment:
+2. Once stemcell is deleted,the deployment target should be set to Micro BOSH.
+3. Now BOSH Deployment can be deleted.

+Execute following command to get the name of BOSH deployment:

 + `bosh deployments`